EID Visions Celebrates Giving Tuesday 2020

 Giving Tuesday is a “global generosity movement” that was started in 2012.
 The goal of Giving Tuesday was to inspire others to do good and it takes place the Tuesday following Thanksgiving and Black Friday.
-This year, Giving Tuesday will take place on December 3, 2019.
+This year, Giving Tuesday takes place on December 1, 2020.

 For this year’s Giving Tuesday, each member of the EID Visions team has selected a non profit whose work and mission is important to them to help kick off this season’s charitable giving.
 Each highlighted non profit will be receiving a gift of $50 from EID Visions.
 To encourage others to donate as well, we are matching up to $50 to each non profit for a total of $300!

 Picked by: CEO – Orlando J. Hernandez, Jr.

 Not only does our Founder and CEO, Orlando, work full time for the University of Southern Maine, he has also chosen USM as his non profit to support this Giving Tuesday!